You are using Internet Explorer 11 or earlier, this browser is no longer supported by this website. We suggest to use a modern browser.

 Report by the Supervisory Board

 Meetings of the Supervisory Board and its committees generally take the form of in-person attendance with the option of participation via a video link.
 Meetings are only held exclusively as telephone or video conferences in exceptional circumstances.
-In the reporting year, only two out of a total of 37 meetings of the Supervisory Board and its committees were held as video conferences; all others were in-person meetings.
-The meetings held as video conferences were of short duration and were arranged at short notice.
-Attendance at meetings of the Supervisory Board and its committees, which were held as in-person meetings with the option of participation via a video link, was 98.5%.
-The following table shows attendance in individualized form: [see table]
+In the reporting year, only five out of a total of 38 meetings of the Supervisory Board and its committees were held as video conferences; all others were in-person meetings.

 The members of the Executive Board took part in meetings of the Supervisory Board and its committees; however, the Supervisory Board also met regularly without the Executive Board.